erikgrinaker/toydb/docs/architecture/client.md

 ## Client Library

-The main client library `toydb::Client` is used to connect to a toyDB server:
+The main client library `toydb::Client` is used to communicate with a toyDB server:

 https://github.com/erikgrinaker/toydb/blob/213e5c02b09f1a3cac6a8bbd0a81773462f367f5/src/client.rs#L15-L24

-When initialized, it connects to a toyDB server over TCP:
+When initialized, it connects to a toyDB server over TCP, which establishes a SQL session for it:

 https://github.com/erikgrinaker/toydb/blob/213e5c02b09f1a3cac6a8bbd0a81773462f367f5/src/client.rs#L27-L33